frooia/kruskals-project/README.md

 # COP4533 Kruskal's MST Project
 Created by Lydia Chung and Lauren Nunag.

-This project implements Kruskal’s Algorithm to compute the Minimum Spanning Tree (MST).The program reads input from a file, then processes the graph edges using a greedy approach with a Disjoint Set Union (DSU) structure, and then outputs the total weight of the MST along with the selected edges.
+This project implements Kruskal’s Algorithm to compute the Minimum Spanning Tree (MST).
+The program reads input from a file, then processes the graph edges using a greedy approach with a Disjoint Set Union (DSU) structure, and then outputs the total weight of the MST along with the selected edges.

 ## How to Run
 ```